 There is no end to shopping in Bali, and you can find everything from high end boutiques to local wet markets.
 The Balinese have a love for beauty and so there are many great deals on fine jewelry, clothing, batik, beautiful wood carvings, art, and more.

 Free time this morning to visit a market or a local shop.
 Even if you’re not a shopper, we recommend that you take advantage of the opportunity, if for no other reason than to see the exquisite creations that Bali’s artists produce.
+We have really enjoyed watching batik artists and woodcarvers on the island.

 Pura Tanah Lot